 We've invested over 2 million dollars in preeclampsia research

-August 2022 - The 2023 Peter Joseph Pappas Research Grant application cycle is now closed.
+September 2024 - The 2025 Peter Joseph Pappas Research Grant LOI application process is currently closed.

 Read more about the Peter Joseph Pappas Research Grant Program.